 We live in a challenging world -

 We have seen Governments have to choose between high interest rates for all, or less spending on services.
-The collapse of the European Single Currency – never supported in this country – will shape global economic growth for a decade – yet politicians within the Eurozone delay making the choices that seem inevitable – preferring instead to “kick the can down the road”.
+The collapse of the European Single Currency – never supported in this country – and the apparent inability of the US Congress to address their spiralling public debt will shape global economic growth for a decade – yet politicians in the EU and US delay making the choices that seem inevitable – preferring instead to “kick the can down the road”.

 In the United Kingdom, we have a new style of government, one not seen in most of our lifetimes.
 A coalition of two parties who are acting in the national interest to deliver an economy fit to take us through the crisis years.
-An inevitably uneasy relationship, which will probably mean electoral challenges for both.
+An inevitably uneasy relationship, which exposes the tensions more as the next General Election approaches.

 Just like all of us who have, from time to time, had this stark message delivered by a machine, which promptly returns our card without thought for its impact, the nation has been to the metaphorical “hole in the wall” once too often.